Duolingo Max Review 2026: Is it worth it?

 Real example I tested: I asked (in French): “J’ai étudié dur, mais j’échoue toujours à mes examens.
 Que dois-je faire?” (“I studied hard, but I always fail my exams.
 What should I do?”)

-Lily's response was brief and generic.
-When I tested the same question in other conversation apps, I received detailed suggestions and follow-up questions that felt more like talking to a real person.
+Lily’s response was brief and generic.
+When I tested the same question in other conversation apps, I received detailed suggestions and follow-up questions.

 This was my biggest disappointment.
 While Duolingo Max lets you speak, it doesn’t score your pronunciation or tell you which specific words you’re pronouncing incorrectly.